10 Questions to Ask Your Videographer Before You Book

 Why You Want to Know: For years to come, you'll look at this video to remember all your favorite things from your wedding day, so you want someone who will catch every detail.
-An experienced videographer is one of the best ways to ensure that happens.
+Hiring an experienced videographer is one of the best ways to ensure that happens.

 2. Are there any other pros in the area you love to work with?

-Why You Want to Know: Videographers in this industry should be pretty well connected.
+Why You Want to Know: Videographers in this industry tend to be pretty well connected.
 And, if they've worked well with someone in the past (like a photographer), you may want to hire that person too.
-Check to see if they're members of any industry associations or if they've won any recent awards.
+It’s also a good idea to check to see if they're members of any industry associations or if they've won any recent awards.

-Why You Want to Know: Not only do you want to get a sense of the style your videographer uses, but you also want to make sure their version of the style aligns with yours.
+Why You Want to Know: This is one of the most important questions to ask your wedding videographer.
+Not only do you want to get a sense of the style your videographer uses, but you also want to make sure their version of the style aligns with yours.
 If you want a romantic video, and you and your videographer don't have the same idea of what that means, you could end up paying for a video you don't really like.
 Asking for samples of their work will give you a sense of how professional your videographer is and the kind of work they do.

 4. What input do you want from us, and what do you prefer to have final say on?

 Why You Want to Know: Many videographers view each piece they create as an artistic endeavor, not just the story of your wedding day—so they have a specific vision in mind that could be at odds with yours (you might want a particular song in the video, for example, while they might be against using it).
 If you trust your videographer completely, this shouldn't be a problem.
 But if you have a certain idea of what you want in your wedding video, you may want to talk that over with them before you sign the dotted line.